The Client: Fantastic Fungi

 Click to listen to “Brilliant Mycelium” by Beautiful Chorus….

-Artists came together to produce Fantastic Fungi Reimagine, the album.
+Musical artists, like Jason Mraz, came together to produce Fantastic Fungi Reimagine, the album.
 I was asked to design the cover.
 I wanted it to be unique and stand apart from the film, with a nod to its origin, but with permission to expand and follow its own path.
 I literally drew the mycelium while listening to the music.
 It was a joy to cap this multi-year project with something so creative and artistic.
 For a fun featured artist interview on me, click here.

 My initial design – which I LOVED – turned out to contain a poisonous mushroom.
 Paul Stamets came to the rescue and took a photograph of his very own discovery, which is what made it to the final version.